realdanielbyrne/BeersCaseStudy/report.md

 </tbody>
 </table>
 ### Microbreweries by State
-We joined the two datasets on the brewery id, and analysed the beer by state.
+We joined the two datasets on the brewery id, and analyzed the beer by state.

 <table class="table table-striped table-condensed" style="font-size: 12px; width: auto !important; ">
 <caption style="font-size: initial !important;">Merged Data Summary</caption>